divyanshkande/LibraryMan-API/README.md

     </picture>
 </p>

+---

+## Reminder Scheduling Optimization
+This logic is implemented in the `ReminderScheduler` and `ReminderRepository` using scheduled jobs and optimized JPA queries.

+### Problem
+The application previously scanned all borrow records daily to identify upcoming due dates, resulting in unnecessary database load and performance bottlenecks.

+### Solution
+A dedicated `Reminder` entity is now created when a book is borrowed.
+The scheduler queries only reminders that are due on a given date, eliminating full table scans.

+### Key Improvements
+- Reduced number of database queries
+- Improved performance and scalability
+- Cleaner separation of concerns

+### Edge Case Handling
+- Book renewals update the scheduled reminder date
+- Early returns remove pending reminders
+- Overdue reminders trigger daily notifications with dynamic fine calculation

+---

 ## Thankyou ❤️
 Thank you for taking the time to explore my project.
 I hope you find them informative and useful in your journey to learn Java and enhance your programming skills.
 Your support and contributions are highly appreciated.